Adaptive Incremental Mixture Markov chain Monte Carlo: Adaptive Incremental Mixture MCMC

 \subsection{Example~\ref{example_pi1} (ctd.)}

 For the toy example in Section~\ref{sec:ex} we used the following parameters:

-Figure \ref{fig:ill1} shows the different states of the Markov chain sampled using $Q_0=\norm(0,10)$ before the first increment takes place.
+Figure \ref{fig:ill1} shows the different states of the chain that, before the first increment takes place, are all sampled from $Q_0$.
 The proposed state $\tX_{n+1}$ activates the increment process when the condition $\{W_n(\tX_{n+1})>\Wst\}$ is satisfied for the first time after the initial phase ($N_0=1,000$) is completed.
-At $\tX_{n+1}$ there is a large discrepancy between $Q_0$ and $\targ_1$.
-The neighborhood of $\tX_{n+1}$ is identified and in turn allows us to define $\phi_1$, the first component of the incremental mixture.
+At $\tX_{n+1}$ there is a large discrepancy between the current proposal, $Q_n$, and the target, $\targ_1$.
+The neighborhood of $\tX_{n+1}$ is identified and defines $\phi_1$, the first component of the incremental mixture.

 The top panel of Figure \ref{fig:ill2} shows the sequence of proposal distributions up to $n=20,000$ iterations.
 AIMM has incremented the proposal 15 times.
-The first proposals are slightly bumpy and as more samples become available, the proposal appears to adhere better and better to the target distribution.
+The first proposals are slightly bumpy and as more samples become available, the proposal distribution gets closer to the target.
 Thus, even without any information about $\pi_1$, AIMM is able to increment its proposal so that the discrepancy between $Q_n$ and $\targ_1$ vanishes.
 This is confirmed by Figure \ref{fig:ill3} which reports the acceptance rate (averaged on a moving window) and the number of components in the mixture throughout the algorithm.
-Finally, the proposal kernels obtained after 20,000 iterations of AGM-2 and AGM-3 are reported on the right panel and are in line with their respective performance outlined in Table \ref{tab1}.
+Finally, the proposal kernels obtained after 20,000 iterations of AGM-2 and AGM-3 are reported at the bottom panel of Figure \ref{fig:ill2} and are in line with their performances as given in Table \ref{tab1}.

-The AGM-3 proposal density declines to zero in $\pi_1$'s low density regions, an apparently appealing feature.
-However, AGM shrinks its proposal density in locations that have not been visited by the chain, which can be problematic if the sample space is large and takes some time to be reasonably explored (see Section \ref{sec:sim}).
+The AGM-3 proposal density declines to zero in $\pi_1$'s low density regions, which is an appealing feature in this simple example.
+However, AGM shrinks its proposal density in locations that have not been visited by the chain.
+This can be problematic if the sample space is large and it takes time to reasonably explore it (see Section \ref{sec:sim}).